 Create a project if no project is open.
 To do this, select File > New Empty Project from the main menu:

-Switch to ServiceV and select Project > New Virtual Service from the main menu.
+Select the ServiceV node and select Project > New Virtual Service from the main menu.

 — or —